WorldVistA/VistA/Documentation/Install/Vagrant.rst

 and VistAlink.
 Regular ssh is also available.
 The VM will open the following ports on VirtualBox.

-Note: If you are using a cloud provider (AWS/EC2, Rackspace) you will have to open the cloud firewall for the following ports before you begin the provisioning process.
+NOTE: If you are using a cloud provider (AWS/EC2, Rackspace) you will have to open the cloud firewall for the following ports before you begin the provisioning process.